cronvel/nextgen-events/README.md

   triggered when all listeners have done their job.
 If one want to pass function to listeners as the final argument, it is easy to add an extra `null` or `undefined` argument to .emit().

-* There is more reserved event name: 'interrupt', 'emitted'.
+* There are more reserved event names: 'interrupt', 'emitted'.

 * There is no such concept of *max listener* in NextGen Events, .setMaxListeners() function exists only to not break compatibility for people that want to make the switch, but it does nothing (it's an empty function).